 - uploading the finished files

-Below are the various skills that I employ as an eLearning designer.
+Below are the various skills that I employ as an eLearning or instructional designer.

 eLearning Skills | Software